 Contrived Coincidence: The Iron Man suits are capable of flight and have extensive ranged weaponry, and so should be able to own Whiplash, who only uses his plasma whips with a range of maybe 3 meters.
 Naturally, circumstances in the movie force Tony to fight Vanko on the ground in melee range.

 Cowboy Bebop at His Computer: A ridiculous number of reviews refer to Scarlett Johansson's character as "Natalie Rushman," the false identity she uses when she first appears in the film.
 Understandable if the reviewer is attempting to avoid spoiling the character's true identity (thought neither the movie's advertising campaign nor the movie itself are particularly subtle about it) but clueless in reviews that go on to identify her as the Black Widow.
 Moviefone calling her "Natasha Rushman" didn't help.

 Defrosting Ice Queen: A strange variation where, rather than over the course of the film, on the in-movie film reels Tony is going through, he starts to find more and more evidence that his father was not always the cold fish he remembers from his childhood.
 (This was paid off in the Captain America film.)

 Howard Stark: Ladies and gentlemen, I'd like to show you...my ass. *turns his back on the camera and thrusts his butt out*

-Also happened during the filming: when Scarlett Johansson first appeared in the Black Widow catsuit in the Randy's Donuts scene, Jon Favreau famously tweeted that "he'd never seen such a quiet film crew before".
+Black Widow changing clothes in the back of a car nearly causes a crash.
+It also happened during the filming: when Scarlett Johansson first appeared in the Black Widow catsuit in the Randy's Donuts scene, Jon Favreau famously tweeted that "he'd never seen such a quiet film crew before".

 Howard Stark:This is the key to the future, Tony.
 Camera cut to the City of the Future Camera cut to the Unisphere Camera cut to a prototype arc reactor